-This post is on Hashimoto’s thyroiditis, an autoimmune disease, and the most common form of hypothyroidism in the United States in people over age 6.
-We have come a long way in understanding and diagnosing Hashimoto’s disease.
-As a result, there’s a plethora of popular press about it.
-It’s a big topic, so I am spreading it out through several digestible posts.
+This post is the first in a series on Hashimoto’s thyroiditis, an autoimmune disease, and the most common form of hypothyroidism in the United States in people over age 6.

 Iodine deficient hypothyroidism, the most common type in undeveloped countries, is a completely different condition than Hashimoto’s hypothyroidism.
 The first is a problem with your thyroid gland, due to a nutrient deficiency.
 The second is a systemic autoimmune disease.